gchq/sleeper/docs/getting-started.md

 ./sleeper-install.sh
 ```

-The CLI consists of a `sleeper` command to run other commands inside a Docker container.
-You can use `sleeper aws` or
+The CLI consists of a `sleeper` command with sub-commands.
+You can use `sleeper aws` or `sleeper cdk` to run `aws` or
-`sleeper cdk` to run `aws` or `cdk` commands without needing to install the AWS or CDK CLI on your machine.
-If you set
+`cdk` commands without needing to install the AWS or CDK CLI on your machine.
+If you set AWS environment variables or
-AWS environment variables or configuration on the host machine, that will be propagated to the Docker container when
-you use `sleeper`.
+configuration on the host machine, that will be propagated to the Docker container when you use `sleeper`.

 If you already have the CLI installed, you can upgrade to the latest version of the CLI using `sleeper cli upgrade`.